alephshahor/MineCraft-in-Unity/README.md

 # Minecraft-in-Unity
 My First personal project in order to Learn Unity and C#.

-In this Project I'll try to create a Voxel Game from Scratch using Unity and not having any knowledge about the Graphic Motor and C#, only knowing a little bit about C++.
+In this Project I'll try to create a Voxel Game from Scratch using Unity and not having any knowledge about the Game engine and C#, only knowing a little bit about C++.

 #### First Result